 "Month" means a period of time beginning at 9:00 a.m.
 Central Clock Time on the first Day of a calendar month and ending at 9:00 a.m.
 Central Clock Time on the first Day of the next succeeding calendar month.

-"Psia" means pounds per square inch absolute.

-"Psig" means pounds per square inch gauge.

 article 3 COMPRESSION SERVICE

-Chevron agrees to provide compression services as required by HPL for HPL’s Gas on each Day up to the maximum daily quantity of 500 MCF/Day.
+Chevron agrees to use its best efforts to provide compression services as required by HPL for HPL’s Gas on each Day up to the maximum daily quantity of 500 MCF/Day.

 article 4 COMPRESSION SERVICE FEE

-HPL shall pay Chevron a fee for each MCF of gas compressed hereunder as measured at the Breck Energy Meter No. 23-348-08, equal to $0.10 per MCF plus a 3% fixed fuel deduction.
+HPL shall pay Chevron a fee for each MCF of Gas compressed hereunder as measured at the Breck Energy Meter No. 23-348-08, equal to $0.10 per MCF plus a 3% fixed fuel deduction.

 Article 5 Term

-This Agreement shall become effective as of the Effective Date and shall continue in full force and effect until December 31, 2003 (the "Primary Term") and from Month to Month thereafter, unless terminated at the end of any such one year period by either Party providing written notice to the other Party at least 30 Days prior to the effective date of such termination.
+This Agreement shall become effective as of the Effective Date and shall continue in full force and effect until December 31, 2003 and from Month to Month thereafter, unless terminated on December 31, 2003 or at the end of any one Month period thereafter by either Party providing written notice to the other Party at least 30 Days prior to the effective date of such termination.
 In no event shall the termination of this Agreement relieve the Parties' obligation to pay any fees, charges or costs that have become due and payable hereunder.

 article 6 NOTICES